-This build guide is exclusively for Quefrency Rev. 2 and Sinc, which features pre-soldered components.
-For Quefrency Rev. 1 PCBs, see Quefrency Rev. 1 Build Guide
+This build guide is exclusively for Quefrency Rev. 2 or higher, Sinc, and KBO-5000!
+They both have pre-soldered components.
+If you have the Quefrency Rev. 1 PCBs, see Quefrency Rev. 1 Build Guide.

 Videos of Builds

 Here are some cool folks who have built these keyboards!
 Give them a look to see how they do it.

 - FrostyKoala - Prototype Quefrency Rev. 2 Build

 - FrostyKoala - Prototype Sinc Rev. 1 Build

 - VogonPT - Prototype Sinc Rev. 1 Build Stream

 Now you've watched some cool videos and feel inspired!
 Get your parts:

 - TRRS cable (for boards that use TRRS, like the Quefrency Rev. 2 or Sinc Rev. 1)